TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ## _Phase 2 --> Pipeline Configuration_

 In Phase 2 of our project, we've focused on pipeline configuration to automate our build and deployment processes.
+The pipeline, scripted in a Jenkinsfile, (Please check `Jenkinsfile` above) utilises both JDK 17 and Node.js 16 tools for a build environment suitable for our Reddit Clone App.

 </br>

 <img width="946" alt="Reddit-Clone-App-Jenkins-Pipeline" src="https://github.com/TanishkaMarrott/Orchestrating-DevSecOps-Pipeline-for-a-Cloud-Native-Architecture/assets/78227704/430d0863-09e9-4064-bfc6-4ec2d101d5b0">

-The pipeline, scripted in a Jenkinsfile, (Please check above) utilises both JDK 17 and Node.js 16 tools for a build environment suitable for our Reddit Clone App.